reiver/guide-research-interviewing/README.md

 The question:
 > How old are you?
 … is a **direct** question.

-Don't ask these types of questions during **phase 1**.
+Don't ask that type of questions during **phase 1**.
-(Wait until **phase 2** before asking _direct_ questions.)
+Leave that type of question (i.e., _direct questions_) for **phase 2**.

-You want them to start talking.
+You want the interviewee to start talking.
-You want them to start talking about things you don't know you need to ask questions about.
+You want the interviewee to start talking about things you don't know you need to ask questions about.

 Here is an example of an open-ended question:

-* Tell me about “X”.
+* **Tell me about “X”.**
   * Tell me about _your experience as a YouTuber_.
   * Tell me about _what it is like to work at a bank_.
   * Tell me about _underwriting_.